 Teaching Areas: Poetics, Creative Writing, Literary Theory

 Adam Dickinson is a poet and a professor of poetry.
 His creative and academic writing has primarily focused on intersections between poetry and science as a way of exploring new ecocritical perspectives and alternative modes of poetic composition.
-His book, The Polymers, which is an imaginary science project that combines the discourses, theories, and experimental methods of the science of plastic materials with the language and culture of plastic behaviour, was a finalist for both the Governor General’s Award for Poetry and the Trillium Book Award for Poetry.
+His latest book, Anatomic (Coach House Books), involves the results of chemical and microbial testing on his body, and was shortlisted for The Raymond Souster Award.
+Sections of it were also shortlisted for the Canadian Broadcasting Corporation (CBC) Poetry Prize.
+His book, The Polymers (House of Anansi), which is an imaginary science project that combines the discourses, theories, and experimental methods of the science of plastic materials with the language and culture of plastic behaviour, was a finalist for both the Governor General’s Award for Poetry and the Trillium Book Award for Poetry.
 He has published two previous books, Kingdom, Phylum (also nominated for the Trillium Book Award for Poetry) and Cartography and Walking (nominated for an Alberta Book Award).
-His scholarly work (supported by SSHRC) brings together research in innovative poetics, ecocriticism, biosemiotics, and pataphysics.
+His scholarly work (supported by SSHRC) brings together research in innovative poetics, biosemiotics, pataphysics, and Anthropocene studies.

 The Polymers.
 Toronto: House of Anansi Press, 2013.
-Finalist for the 2013 Governor General’s Award for Poetry and finalist for the 2014 Trillium Book Award for Poetry.
+Finalist for the 2013 Governor General’s Award for Poetry, finalist for the 2014 Trillium Book Award for Poetry, and finalist for the ReLit Award for Poetry.

 Kingdom, Phylum.
 London, Ontario: Brick Books, 2006.
 Finalist for the 2007 Trillium Book Award for Poetry.